 I’m grateful that we do, in fact, still have paper towels instead of those drying machines that are too weak to dry, or the ones that blast the air so hard you can see your skin rippling.
 Nonetheless…

-The new dispenser is supposed to cut notched lengths of towel off a roll so you only get one at a time.
-It’s clearly more efficient than the dispensers that rely on interfolded towels, which can be packed too tightly at the beginning, so people pull out wads and chunks of towels and leave them on the sinks to get wet or just throw them directly into the garbage.
+The new dispenser is supposed to cut notched lengths of towel off a roll so you only get one length of towel at a time.
+It’s clearly more efficient than the dispensers that rely on interfolded towels, which can be packed too tightly at the beginning, so people pull out wads and chunks of towels and throw them directly into the garbage or leave them on the sinks to get wet.

-True, the cutting process relies on the right amount and angle of pull, and about 10% of the time, the next piece doesn’t protrude far enough to grasp and you have to turn the wheel on the side of the dispenser, which negates the sanitary value of not touching anything after you’ve washed except your own personal piece of paper towel.
+Unfortunately, the cutting process relies on the right amount and angle of pull, and about 30% of the time, the next piece doesn’t protrude far enough to grasp and you have to turn the wheel on the side of the dispenser, which negates the sanitary value of not touching anything after you’ve washed except your own personal piece of paper towel.

 Cost of Savings